dotnet/docs-maui/docs/user-interface/controls/twopaneview.md

 ## Set up TwoPaneView

-To add the TwoPaneView layout to your page:
+To add the <xref:Microsoft.Maui.Controls.Foldable.TwoPaneView> layout to your page:

 1. Add a `foldable` namespace alias for the Foldable NuGet: